Diagram for Punctum, v. 4 (2017)

 For the Punctum series, Ana María Gómez López used her own body to experiment on.
 Collaborating closely with medical resident Jelle de Wit, she created several extracorporeal blood circuit simulations, letting her own blood circulate outside her body through needles and tubes normally used in medical settings.
 The experiments are not presented as public performances, only the documentation and equipment, like the two prints and the prototype shown in MU, are meant to be shared with the audience.

-The video Diagram for Punctum, v.
+Diagram for Punctum, v.
 4 is a schematic representation of points of entry, exit, and connection for an extracorporeal blood circuit simulation.

 Punctum, v.
 4 was created in collaboration with Jelle de Wit and in consultation with Dr. Bert Derkx.